minasgull/minasgull/README.md

 - saving clients via fast troubleshooting

 ## 👀 I’m interested in:
-- collaboration with highly qualified computer geeks to make the world much more interesting
 - refactoring of legacy codebase using modern stack to fresh up applications and create new business possibilities

 ## 🌱 I’m currently working on:
 - learning modern stack.
 Now and forever 🤘
-- matering my English level (Upper-Intermidiate/Advanced) 👌
+- mastering my English level (Upper-Intermidiate/Advanced) 👌
--
+- freshing my way of thinking 🦾
+- several private projects (inclusive charity) 😎

-💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate with:
+- highly qualified computer geeks to make the world much more interesting
+- open-minded people with innovative ideas that may make our world better or interesting place 🌍

-## Contacts
+## My contacts
 Please, feel free to contanct me via:
 - Telegram: minasgull
 - Email: sergeyteryoshin@gmail.com